 - When storing the battery in a vehicle or vessel, it is not necessary to leave it on charge.
 Disconnect the negative battery cable.
-This will prevent inadvertent discharging of the battery which may lead to a complete discharge. - Fully charge the battery before putting it in storage and store in a cool place. - Boost charge the battery every 2 to 3 months to ensure maximum battery life.
+This will prevent inadvertent discharging of the battery which may lead to a complete discharge. - Fully charge the battery before putting it in storage in a cool place. - Boost charge the battery every two to three months to ensure maximum battery life.